An animal rescue centre which needs £500 a day to run is desperate for donations.

 Bowls upon bowls of dog and cat food balanced in the crook of volunteers’ arms, quickly shared around the shelter, in a dinnertime frenzy.

-The enthusiasm of the animals did not make any of the volunteers waver; there were organised, knowledgeable and speedy, knowing exactly which plate belonged to who.
+The enthusiasm of the animals did not make any of the volunteers waver; they were organised, knowledgeable and speedy, knowing exactly which plate belonged to who.

-“We have around 15,000 followers on Facebook, so if every person could donate just £1 that would cover our running costs”, she said.
+“We have around 15,000 followers on Facebook, so if every person could donate just £1 that would cover our running costs for a month”, she said.

 With Facebook not launching a like-for-pound algorithm any time soon, Katie relies on her fundraising team to help bolster the bank account.